yildiz-busra/Real-Time-Anomaly-Detection-With-K-Means-Clustering/README.md

-# Real-Time Network Anomaly Detection using K-Means Clustering
+# Network Anomaly Detection using K-Means Clustering

 This project implements a real-time network anomaly detection system using K-Means clustering on the NSL-KDD dataset.
 The system can classify network traffic as either normal or anomalous based on clustering patterns.

+At the moment of writing this file, the model classifies the NSL-KDD test samples with 74% accuracy, is effective at identifying normal traffic but weak when it comes to catching anomalous patterns.

 ## Features

-- Real-time network traffic analysis
 - Anomaly detection using K-Means clustering
 - Feature selection and dimensionality reduction
 - Performance evaluation and visualization